DaveBackus/Data_Bootcamp_Book/data-mentality.md

 Remember:  “ideas have friends”

 Common mistakes -- and solutions to them

-Mistake:  Reject an idea before you’ve given it enough thought.
+* Mistake:  Reject an idea before you’ve given it enough thought.
 Solution:  Collect ideas first, whittle them down later.
-Mistake:  Choose a project that’s too large.
-Solution:  Think it over for a while, choose a small part.
+* Mistake:  Choose a project that’s too large.
+Solution:  Think it over for a while, choose a manageable piece of the larger project.
 (You can always do more later.)
-Mistake:  Pick a dataset that’s not available or doesn’t have what you need.
+* Mistake:  Pick a dataset that’s not available or doesn’t have what you need.
 Solution:  Start with what you have, ask what you can do with it.
+(We call this the [Jeopardy](https://en.wikipedia.org/wiki/Jeopardy!) approach:  ask a question you have the answer to.)

 Project alternatives

-Implement a new tool and write a guide for other students (plot.ly, Google Viz, ...)
+* Implement a new tool and write a guide for other students (plot.ly, Google Viz, ...)
-Learn how to use a new dataset and write a guide for other students (ACS, ATUS, PSID, IMDb,...)
+* Learn how to use a new dataset and write a guide for other students (ACS, ATUS, PSID, IMDb,...)

 Idea machines (examples of interesting data work)
 https://benjaminlmoore.wordpress.com/